 I have noticed a trend over the last decade of patrol officers failing to carry the police shotgun either in their squads or on calls on a regular basis.
 I am not talking about officers whose departments do not issue such weapons or officers who have access to rifles.
-I refer to a change in mindset of the officers themselves about the shotgun.
+I refer to a change in the mindset of the officers themselves about the shotgun.

-The shotgun is a devastating combat weapon.
+Sometimes called a riot gun, the police shotgun is a devastating combat weapon.
 In its modern form, it has served the military and police departments well since World War I. The manual of arms is fairly straightforward.
 A properly trained officer with a shotgun, spare ammunition, a sling, and a mounted light will absolutely rule the day in close quarters battle.

 Fast forward to last year, where I went on an armed subject call and saw just one out of the five arriving officers with a shotgun.
 The remainder of the officers went pistol-only.
 Fortunately, three of us arrived with SWAT weapons.